MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/patternstatement.md

 ::: zone pivot="azuredataexplorer"

 A `pattern` is a construct used to query and define data based on a set of string parameters.
 Patterns can contain a set of argument values that Azure Data Explorer maps.
-If a pattern is declared but is empty, Azure Data Explorer identifies and flags any subsequent pattern invocation as an error.
+If a pattern is not defined, Azure Data Explorer will flag any attempt to invoke the pattern and return an error.

-The pattern statement can be used with middle-tier applications that accept user queries, and then send these queries to Azure Data Explorer.
-Such applications often prefix such user queries with a logical schema model.
-The model is a set of [let statements](letstatement.md), possibly suffixed by a [restrict statement](restrictstatement.md).
+Middle-tier applications can use a pattern statement as part of a process to enrich Azure Data Explorer query results with further data.
+When a user creates a query with the middle-tier application, the application does not parse Azure Data Explorer queries itself.
+Instead it usually passes the queries from users to Azure Data Explorer as a pattern.

-Applications may use references that are defined in a logical schema constructed by the application, for example, a table of IP addresses associated with latitude and longitude.
-However, the number of potential entities might be too large to be predefined in the logical schema, or the references are not known ahead of time, for example.
-When an application sends a query, the application might not have enough information to construct the full definition.
-Pattern statements solve this problem.
+The application might prefix user queries with a logical schema model.
+The model is a set of [let statements](letstatement.md), that might be suffixed by a [restrict statement](restrictstatement.md).
+Applications can add references that are defined in the schema.
+But there may be too much lookup information to be predefined in a logical schema, or the references might not be known in advance, as the application does not parse the user's query.
+For similar reasons, a middle-tier application can send the query to Azure Data Explorer with a pattern declared, but not defined.

-The middle-tier application can send a query to Azure Data Explorer with a relevant pattern declared, but not defined with the exact information.
-When Azure Data Explorer then parses the query, if the pattern was invoked, Azure Data Explorer returns an error to the middle-tier application addressing any invocation.
-The middle-tier application can then resolve each of the references and rerun the query, prefixing it with the full pattern definition.
+Azure Data Explorer checks the pattern statement, but since no pattern was defined, replies with error information.
+The application can then look up the missing data and rerun the query with the full pattern definition.
+The application can also enrich the data results with its own lookup data.

 ## Syntax